Cranberry Orange Cake

 How to Make the Cranberry Orange Cake

-- Preheat the oven to 350 degrees F. Prepare three 7-inch round cake pans with nonstick cooking spray and parchment paper circles.
+- Prep and preheat: Preheat the oven to 350โ (177โ).
+Prepare three 7-inch round cake pans with nonstick cooking spray and parchment paper circles.

 Assembling the Cranberry Orange Cake

-- With an offset spatula, add a crumb coat, a thin layer of frosting, to the top and sides of the cake.
+- Crumb coat the cake: With an offset spatula, add a crumb coat, a thin layer of frosting to the top and sides of the cake.
 Use a cake scraper to remove excess frosting to smooth the sides.
-Chill the cake for 20 minutes to firm the frosting to trap in the crumbs.
+Chill the cake for 20 minutes to firm the frosting.

 Recipe Tips

-- Check out my tutorial on how to frost a layer cake to help you frost this cake easily.
+- To learn how to assemble and decorate the cake, be sure to check out my tutorial on how to frost a layer cake

 - Check out my recipe for how to make sugared cranberries to make an easy, elegant, and delicious decoration for the cake.

-- The frosted cake can be stored in an airtight container in the refrigerator for up to 5 days.
-Cover any exposed cake in plastic wrap to prevent the cake from drying out.
+- Store the cake in an airtight container in the refrigerator for 3 days.
+Serve at room temperature for the best taste and texture.
+Cover any exposed cake with plastic wrap to prevent the cake from drying out.

 Cranberry Orange Cake